ANGkeith/kube-session/README.md

 # Kube Session

-This plugin will transparently change the default behavior of `kubectl`.

-The context of `kubectl` will be scoped to each shell session, instead of the default globally shared context.
+This plugin defines helper function to use a temporary kubeconfig for the current shell session, instead of the default globally shared context.

 NOTE: Any write operations to this temporary kubeconfig file will be discarded, if we want to persist the data, we'll need to write to the globally shared